The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 download("https://github.com/AllenDowney/ThinkStats/raw/v3/data/2002FemResp.dat.gz")

-The nsfg.py module provides a function that reads the respondent file, cleans some of the variables, and returns a DataFrame.
+The nsfg.py module provides a function that reads the female respondent file, cleans some of the variables, and returns a DataFrame.

 from nsfg import read_fem_resp